Kei-K23/Kei-K23/README.md

 # Hi There, <img src="https://raw.githubusercontent.com/ABSphreak/ABSphreak/master/gifs/Hi.gif" width="30px">

 My name is Arkar Min and I'm a full-stack developer.
-I use TypeScript, NodeJS, Python, React and React Native.
+I use TypeScript, NodeJS, Python, React and Dart/Flutter.
 I'm passionate about solid engineering, solving the problems and building apps.

 I have strong working experiences in various domains and sectors including **streaming services**, **e-commerces**, **educational systems** and etc..
 Most of my free time, I do open-source contributions, exploring new trends in the software development, learning new skills and building open-source projects, and sometimes freelancing.